AishwaryShrivastav/Employee-Pulse-Application/prd/Employee_Pulse_Application_PRD.md

 - Overview of survey completion rates
 - Response statistics and trends
 - Visual representations of results
+- AI-generated insights on employee sentiment

-#### 3.4.2 Detailed Analysis
+#### 3.4.2 AI Insights
-- Question-level response breakdowns
+- Real-time analysis of survey responses using OpenAI
-- Comparative analysis across time periods
+- Sentiment analysis of employee feedback
-- Filtering and sorting capabilities
+- Identification of key trends and patterns
+- Actionable recommendations based on feedback
+- Token-optimized processing for large datasets
+- Automatic handling of API rate limits
+- Fallback mechanisms for service unavailability

 #### 3.4.3 Export Options
 - Export to CSV for further analysis